 Students must be current with all immunizations required by law or have an authorized waiver from State immunization requirements.
-If a student does not have the necessary shots or waivers, the principal may remove the student or require compliance with a set deadline.
+If a student does not have the necessary shots or waivers, the Principal may remove the student or require compliance with a set deadline.
 This is for the safety of all students and in accordance with State law.
 Any questions about immunizations or waivers should be directed to the building administrative assistant.
-See Board Policy 5320.
+See Board Policy and Administrative guidelines 5320.